-The following course sequence assumes that students are unconditionally enrolled at the time of entry and ensures that students will satisfy the college's core academic and technical requirements within the specified time frame.
+The recommended outline assumes that students are unconditionally enrolled at the time of entry and ensures that students will satisfy the college's academic requirements within the specified time frame.
 Students needing developmental course work should refer to the guidelines for Conditional Enrollment in Chapter 3.
-Students enter this program in a cohort and must follow the prescribed curriculum sequence.